knuckleswtf/scribe/README.md

 ## Documentation
 Check out the documentation at [ReadTheDocs](http://scribe.rtfd.io/).
 Don't forget to check out the [migration guide](https://scribe.rtfd.io/en/latest/migrating.html) if you're coming from mpociot/laravel-apidoc-generator.

+To learn how to contribute, see our [contribution guide](https://scribe.rtfd.io/en/latest/contributing.html).